Table of Contents

 Huntington’s Disease (HD) is a genetic disease, which means it can be passed down through families.

-The gene that causes HD is normally responsible for the production of a protein called Huntingtin.
+The gene that causes HD is normally responsible for the production of a protein called huntingtin.
 This is found in cells throughout the human body, but particularly in the brain and spinal cord.
-The abnormal gene causes the protein to form clumps within the cell, which disrupts the function of cells.
+The mutated, disease-causing gene makes the protein to form clumps within the cell, which disrupts the cells’ function.

 This damage occurs most frequently within the area of the brain called the basal ganglia.
-The basal ganglia normally control movement, our understanding, problem solving and our emotions.
-The symptoms of HD therefore relate to problems with movement, problems with thinking and problems with emotions usually observed as changes in behaviour.
+The basal ganglia control movement, understanding, problem solving and emotions.
+That is why Huntington’s disease symptoms often include problems with movement, thinking and emotions.
+Moreover, these problems tend to change a persons behaviour.

-HD is a progressive disease which means the condition deteriorates over time.
-It is divided into 4 stages.
-The Total Functional Capacity Score (TFC) indicates the level of independence of the person with HD at each stage.
+Huntington’s disease is a progressive disease which means the condition deteriorates, or worsen, over time.
+Based on physical symptoms, it can be divided into 4 stages: pre manifest, early stage, mid stage and late stage.
+The Total Functional Capacity Score (TFC) is therefore indicating degree of independence at each stage: the more physical symptoms, the more a person will depend on help.
 The higher the TFC score, the more independent the person is.

 - Pre manifest: before onset of physical symptoms